-If you experience pain that becomes intrusive during breastfeeding, it may be a sign of an underlying issue.
-Talk to your doctor if the pain persists!
+If you experience intrusive pain during breastfeeding, it may be a sign of an underlying issue.
+Talk to your doctor if the pain persists.

 You should also notice you can hear or see your baby swallowing more often once your milk comes in, maybe even gulping with let-downs.